science calculator

 How to use this calculator

-1. Enter the density (or weight per equal volume) of your sample.
+1. Measure or obtain the density (or weight per unit volume) of your sample.
+For liquids, this might come from a hydrometer, pycnometer, or lab datasheet.

 Inputs explained